Providence Steam Roller: NFL firsts

 Over the course of the next seven years, the team not only won an NFL championship but also established three league "firsts."
 In 1925, Providence was the first NFL team to play its home games in a bicycle racing stadium (a velodrome).
-In 1929, the Steam Rollers established two NFL "firsts."
+In 1929, the Steam Roller established two NFL "firsts."
 In the six-day period between November 5 and November 10, 1929, Providence played four games.
 The marathon string began against the Staten Island Stapletons, the Chicago Cardinals and concluded with a two-game series against the Frankford Yellow Jackets.
-Although the Steam Rollers made history, their 0–3–1 record during that six-day stretch proved to be a scheduling disaster.
+Although the Steam Roller made history, their 0–3–1 record during that six-day stretch proved to be a scheduling disaster.
 During the second game of that four-game series, Providence hosted the Cardinals on November 6.
 The game was played at night at nearby Kinsley Park, where floodlights recently had been installed.
 The teams had originally been scheduled to play on Sunday, November 3, but heavy rains made the Cycledrome field unplayable.
 Since neither team wanted to lose a payday, the historic night game was hastily scheduled.
 Because of this, Providence made history again by being the first team to host an NFL game at night under floodlights.
-Although the Steam Rollers lost 16–0, the game was declared a success because 6,000 fans attended.
+Although the Steam Roller lost 16–0, the game was declared a success because 6,000 fans attended.

 Decline

 Despite their 1928 championship, the team experienced troubles in 1929.
 On January 4, 1929, Sonnenberg defeated Strangler Lewis in two straight falls to capture the world heavyweight championship in professional wrestling.
 This caused Sonnenberg to stay out of football, as he could make better money defending his title.
 Meanwhile, Oden quit pro football to take a job with an insurance company in Boston, and Smith decided to return to his native Missouri and coach football.
 Conzelman also didn't fully recover from a knee injury sustained in 1928.
-Rehnquist missed the first half of the season due of illness, and Wildcat Wilson became complacent and turned into an ordinary back.
-The 1929 Steam Rollers team struggled to a 4–6–2 record, resulting in a 7th place league finish.
+Rehnquist missed the first half of the season due to illness, and Wildcat Wilson became complacent and turned into an ordinary back.
+The 1929 Steam Roller team struggled to a 4–6–2 record, resulting in a 7th place league finish.
 This caused the fans, who attended each game during the championship season, to stay home.
 The team posted a 6–4–1 record in 1930 and a 4–4–3 record in 1931.

 The lack of interest, coupled with the Great Depression in 1930, caused Dooley, Coppen and Laudati to suspend operations after the 1931 season.
 The three owners then gave up and turned the franchise back over to the NFL in 1933.

 Name origin

-During halftime against a game between the Steam Rollers and the Providence Pros, Charles Coppen, who was getting a hot dog, heard a remark that the opposing team was "getting steam-rolled".
-Coppen loved the remark so much he named his team the Steam Rollers.
+During halftime against a game between the Steam Roller and the Providence Pros, Charles Coppen, who was getting a hot dog, heard a remark that the opposing team was "getting steam-rolled".
+Coppen loved the remark so much he named his team the Steam Roller.